Racine Transit Home

 D. System Capacity

-The BUS’s Paratransit system is prohibited from having any capacity constraints.
+RYDE Racine’s Paratransit system is prohibited from having any capacity constraints.
 Trip demand must be adequately served to provide equivalent access when compared to the fix route bus system.
-The BUS monitors the following to ensure adequate capacity: trip denials; no-shows; subscription rides; customer complaints; and vehicle used.
+RYDE Racine monitors the following to ensure adequate capacity: trip denials; no-shows; subscription rides; customer complaints; and vehicle used.

 ADA Paratransit programs are designed to provide transportation for individuals with disabilities that are unable to board, ride or alight from a bus; or when environmental or architectural barriers prevent a rider with disabilities from getting to or from a bus route stop.
 When these conditions are not present, riders with disabilities must utilize the fixed route bus routes to meet their mobility needs.